PAOK-2001/ROS_Challenges/README.md

 # ROS_Challenges
-Repository collecting the weekly challenges put forth by Manchester Robotics
+Workspace collecting the weekly challenges put forth by Manchester Robotics.
+Each weekly challenge will be a package of this workspace.: